Troy University at Montgomery: Academics

 For several years in a row, the Princeton Review named the university to its "Best in the Southeast" list due to excellence in academic programs and institutional data collected from the university.

-In 2017, the U.S. News & World Report ranked the university as the #14 Most Innovative School, as well as the #27-ranked Top Public School among South regional universities.

 Structure

 Troy University at Montgomery offers 3 associate degree programs, 15 bachelor's degree programs, 10 master's degree programs, and one doctoral program.
 The school also offers 2 education specialist programs.
 In addition to the nontraditional programs and courses offered on the Montgomery Campus, students are also given access to all the degree programs and courses offered at other Troy University campuses.

 All degree programs can also work in conjunction with Troy University's other campuses, allowing students to take additional classes at different Troy campuses at the same time if necessary.

 Classes

 The majority of the classes offered on the Montgomery campus are evening classes.
 All of the degrees offered by the campus can be completed entirely through evening classes.
 There are also classes offered online through in conjunction with military students at Maxwell Air Force Base.
 Additional weekend, television, and online courses are also available.